Kulstadholmane

 Kulstadholmane (Kulstad Islands or Kulstad Islets) is the southernmost group of islets in Thousand Islands, an archipelago south of Edgeøya.
 It comprises Håøya and the skerries or islets surrounding it: Håungen, Håkallen and Håkjerringa.
 The islets are named after the Norwegian sealing skipper Johan Kulstad, who was shipwrecked in Storfjorden in 1853 before being rescued by the Danish skipper Schau.

+Geography

+Kulstadholmane is the southernmost group of islets in the Thousand Islands (Tusenøyane) archipelago, situated south of Edgeøya in Svalbard, Norway.
+This cluster forms part of the broader Svalbard archipelago in the Arctic Ocean, characterized by its remote, icy waters and rugged terrain typical of high-latitude island groups.
+The islets are named after the Norwegian sealing skipper Johan Kulstad, whose ship wrecked in nearby Storfjorden in 1853.